kirill-grouchnikov/aurora/docs/theming/skins/overview.md

   * Component shaper.
   * Root pane decorator.

 In order to define a valid skin, you need to specify all its mandatory parameters.
-A valid skin must have a color tokens bundle for `DecorationAreaType.None`, a button shaper, a surface painter, a decoration painter, a highlight painter and an outline painter.
+A valid skin must have a color tokens bundle for `DecorationAreaType.None`, a component shaper, a root pane decorator, a surface painter, a decoration painter, a highlight surface painter and an outline painter.
 All other parts are optional.

 ### Decoration areas